 Jason Grooms enters his second season as director of football operations under Head Coach Derek Mason.
 In July 2015, he also was named Assistant Athletics Director for Football.

-When Grooms became Ohio University's first director of football operations in 2005, Mason was the Bobcats' wide receiver coach.
+Grooms continues a working relationship with Head Coach Derek Mason that dates back a decade.
+When Grooms became Ohio University's first director of football operations in 2005, Mason was the Bobcats' receivers coach.
 Grooms and Mason worked together in Athens for two years.

 In 2013, Grooms was named FootballScoop.com's 2013 Director of Football Operations of the Year for his contributions at Ohio University.

-During Grooms' tenure Ohio University, the Bobcats played in six bowl games and three Mid-American Conference championship games under head coach Frank Solich.
+During Grooms' tenure, Ohio played in six bowl games and three Mid-American Conference championship games under Frank Solich.

 A native of Frankfort, Ohio, Grooms and his wife, Emily, are the parents of two sons, Jackson and Hayden, and a daughter, Scarlett Josephine.

 Grooms' Collegiate Career 2015 - Vanderbilt - Assistant Athletics Director/Director of Football Operations 2014-15 - Vanderbilt - Director of Football Operations 2011-13 - Ohio U. - Assistant Athletic Director for Football Operations 2005-10 - Ohio U. - Director of Football Operations 2004 - Elon - Outside Linebacker Coach/Recruiting Coordinator 2003 - East Tenn.
 State - Outside Linebacker Coach/Video Coordinator 2001-02 - Wake Forest - Graduate Assistant (Defense)